 - your dog’s favorite bed for extra insulation from the cold ground

 - extra water to keep your dog hydrated

 Frequently Asked Questions

 Final Thoughts on How to Keep Your Dog Warm While Camping

 You certainly don’t need to leave your dog at home for those cold-weather camping trips.
 As long as the temps stay above 20°F, they can be perfectly safe and comfortable in most temperatures.
-All it takes is a little preparation and planning, with the proper cold weather camping gear for dogs.
+Keeping dogs warm while camping just takes a little preparation and planning and some cold-weather camping gear for dogs.

 Click below to save tips on learning how to keep your dog warm while camping on Pinterest!